medhinibr/Binance-Trade-Bot/Readme.md

 ## Future Enhancements

 This project can be extended with additional features to create a more robust trading bot.
 Some potential enhancements include:
+-   **Multiple Trading Strategies**: Implement a variety of trading strategies that can be selected through the configuration.